Adore2113/MarsHSim/docs/dev_log.md

     ♡ updated mars_time file

 #### Next Session:
-    ♡ start focusing on greenhouse variables and systems needed, starting with light for the greenhouse
+    ♡ start focusing on greenhouse variables and systems needed, starting w. light for the greenhouse

 ##      05/08/2026
     ♡ updated README.md and renamed a lot of files today

-    ♡ start focusing on greenhouse variables and systems needed, starting with light for the greenhouse
+    ♡ start focusing on greenhouse variables and systems needed, starting w. light for the greenhouse

-    ♡ going with a hydroponic set up, I updated v1_scope to include all my notes about a greenhouse
+    ♡ going w. a hydroponic set up, I updated v1_scope to include all my notes about a greenhouse

     ♡ going to add to my habitat size after I have the greenhouse set up, so for now I'm going to treat it as if it is a seperate building, running on all the same systems

-    ♡ I like the idea of the plants having a set percentage of sunlight that is let in, so even if it's low they're still getting at least a good portion of what IS available, but I'm not entirely sure I'll stick with 70
+    ♡ I like the idea of the plants having a set percentage of sunlight that is let in, so even if it's low they're still getting at least a good portion of what IS available, but I'm not entirely sure I'll stick w.
+70

-    ♡ trying to set up my file so that it will be easy to incorporate changing seasons and days without sunlight, ect.
+    ♡ trying to set up my file so that it will be easy to incorporate changing seasons and days w.out sunlight, ect.

     ♡ reconsidering my modes being two seperate words instead of snake case?